mmiah00/Jungle-Escape/README.md

 1/13/2019
 Maisha: I continued trying to fix my issues with FifteenPuzzle.
 I then started working on the JungleEscape file to incorporate some of the dialogue and words.
 I also transitioned between scene 1 and playing 2048 puzzle.
 Vivien: I worked on adding the backgrounds for the first two scenes.
 In the beginning, I had a lot of difficulty setting up the background because I didnt realize had to put each row in a different putString.
 I created scene1 and scene2 where the player can walk across the terminal and incorportated play2048 as the first game.
 I attempted to complete FifteenPuzzle, but I was unable to.

+1/14/2019
+Vivien: I completed SecondPuzzle (FifteenPuzzle)!
+I had the skeleton from yesterday but I had to go back and fix the exceptions and missing code.
+SecondPuzzle works as is, but depending on how difficult to play the other parts of the game are, I might go back and make SecondPuzzle easier (less scrambled) or make a restart method.
+For tomorrow, I need to incorporate SecondPuzzle into JungleEscape and work on scene3.
+A couple problems I am noticing are that the grids (for both 2048 and 15 Puzzle) sometimes flash and the individual games have diffficulty exiting private move.